-Written Examination (150 minutes) worth 40%.
+Written Examination (40%, 2 hours 30 minutes).

 GCSE Music Level 7 or above.

 Why study Music?

 This subject will foster a real love and understanding of music within students through the study of great masters, writing compositions, developing aural awareness and building upon performing skills.
 However, music cannot be studied in isolation and other subjects including philosophy, culture and religion are also discussed.